jonathon0301/comp0034-cw2-g-team18/README.md

 # COMP0034 Coursework 2

 This repository is created for COMP0034 Coursework 2 done by Team 18.
-This README.md will
+This README.md will provide introduce our developed REST API, which enables users to check gender pay gap data from their desired perspective.
+It will also talk about how we tested the developed app with evidence of work.

+## Set-up instructions
+1. URL to the GitHub repository: https://github.com/ucl-comp0035/comp0034-cw2-g-team18.git ;
+2. Please install all necessary Python packages listed in [requirements.txt](requirements.txt);
+3. Browser used to test the Dash created in this coursework is Chrome 109 version and our group members use Mac OS, the chromedriver is downloaded to [chromedriver_mac_arm64](test/chromedriver_mac_arm64) directory under [test](test) folder.
+You may need to execute it first before going to testing.